ivan-tkatchev/tab/docs/README.html.md

 ### Expressions

-A value is a sequence of expressions separated by `,` or `;`, which are equivalent.
 An expression is either an atomic value, an assignment or definition.
 Assignments and definitions do not produce a value and return nothing.

+Expressions separated by `,` or `;` are a tuple.
+A tuple is itself an expression and a value.

+Note: tuples cannot be surrounded by parentheses; if you need to nest tuples, use the builtin function named [[tuple]].

-This produces the tuple `(0, 1)`:
+This expression produces the tuple `(0, 1)`:

     :::tab
-    0, a = 1, def b @, b(a)
+    0, a = 1, def b @; b(a)

 ### Variables